Control theory

-Control theory is a field of control engineering and applied mathematics that deals with the control of dynamical systems in engineered processes and machines.
-The objective is to develop a model or algorithm governing the application of system inputs to drive the system to a desired state, while minimizing any delay, overshoot, or steady-state error and ensuring a level of control stability; often with the aim to achieve a degree of optimality.
+Control theory is a field of control engineering and applied mathematics that deals with the control of dynamical systems.
+The aim is to develop a model or algorithm governing the application of system inputs to drive the system to a desired state, while minimizing any delay, overshoot, or steady-state error and ensuring a level of control stability; often with the aim to achieve a degree of optimality.